-Here are a few facts about US Oncology Research: • US Oncology Research serves more than 85 practices in 250 locations. • At any given time, we typically have over 200 active trials. • More than 53,000 patients have participated in trials offered by US Oncology Research. • US Oncology Research has contributed to the development of 43 cancer therapies approved by the FDA.
+Here are a few facts about US Oncology Research: • US Oncology Research serves approximately 80 practices in 250 locations. • At any given time, we typically have more than 225 active trials. • More than 55,000 patients have participated in trials offered by US Oncology Research. • US Oncology Research has contributed to the development of 46 cancer therapies approved by the FDA.

 US Oncology Research is physician led and physician driven.
 Physicians select the trials in which they want to enroll patients, based on the community they serve and the scientific merit of the question to be answered in the clinical trial.

 Physician leadership of US Oncology Research includes: